 • Since United Airlines began offering optional rapid tests to passengers flying from San Francisco International Airport (SFO) to Hawaii on Oct.
 15, more airlines and airports have announced preflight testing programs, including British Airways and American Airlines, which are collaborating on a voluntary testing program for travelers between some major U.S. cities and London.
 Delta has begun a COVID-19 testing program between Atlanta and Rome that enables Americans who test negative for COVID-19 quarantine-free entry into Italy (the airline has a similar program between Atlanta and Amsterdam).
 The International Air Transport Association and many U.S. travel industry groups have called for the development and widespread use of rapid preflight testing to lower travelers’ risk and boost confidence in flying.

-• A growing number of U.S. states have implemented quarantines on travelers from other states.
-But rules vary widely and change with the COVID-19 numbers, with different penalties (if any) for noncompliance and definitions of what quarantine means.
-(See our story detailing state rules)
+• More than 20 U.S. states have requested or mandated quarantines for travelers or residents returning from other states.
+But rules vary widely and change with the COVID-19 numbers, with different penalties (if any) for noncompliance and different definitions of what quarantine means.
+(Check each state’s official website for guidance, or see our story detailing state rules for travelers.)

 Here’s what to expect and how to lower your risk if you fly.

 At the Airport